 - Accounts Payable Turnover: this ratio is the flip side of the Account Receivable Turnover.
 In fact, the ratio tells us how many times in a year we pay back our suppliers.
 The ratios are given by Credit Purchases/Average Payable.
 It will be expressed as a number.
 For instance, a payable turnover of 5 indicates that the business pays back its purchases five times through the year.
 Here we can convert this ratio in payable in days by dividing up 365/5 = 73 days.
 Therefore, every 73 days all the credit purchases are paid back to suppliers.

 These three ratios are not an absolute measure.
 It means that they can be higher or lower according to the industry or business we are analyzing.

 Therefore, when it comes to ratio analysis, it is always advisable to perform a trend analysis, by comparing how the financial ratios evolved.

 It is also crucial to compare these ratios to determine the performance of the business in its competitive environment, by selecting a group of comparable.

-Knowing how the above ratios evolve overtime is crucial for any financial manager.
-For instance, a company able to shorten its receivable turnover to 30 days, while stretching out its payable turnover to 60 days (thanks to good relationship with suppliers) would be able to generate extra liquidity.
+Knowing how the above ratios evolve is crucial for any financial manager.
+For instance, a company able to shorten its receivable turnover to 30 days, while stretching out its payable turnover to 60 days (thanks to a good relationship with suppliers) would be able to generate extra liquidity.
 In this case, in fact, the customers are de facto financing the business operations in the short-term.